SwissTchoukball/cms/README.md

    - Uncomment the line for the cron handling Directus
    - Save changes

-TODO: Automate the whole thing (wait at least that we don't need to rebuild argon2 on the server itself)
+TODO: Automate the whole thing

 ## Troubleshooting